spatialos/gdk-for-unity/docs/content/get-started/build-workers.md

   <br/>**NOTE:** Building workers for the first time may take a while (about 10 minutes).
 Why not make yourself a cup of tea or check out [our Youtube channel](https://www.youtube.com/channel/UC7BE8B2yUeQxPvZytk47NYw/videos) while you wait?
   <br/>

+> When you build your workers you may see the following errors in the Unity console:
+> <br/>`The worker "iOSClient" cannot be built for a Cloud deployment: your Unity Editor is missing build support for iOS.
+Please add the missing build support options to your Unity Editor.`
+> <br/><br/>`The worker "AndroidClient" cannot be built for a Cloud deployment: your Unity Editor is missing build support for Android.Please add the missing build support options to your Unity Editor.`<br/>
+> <br/>You can ignore these errors if you are not developing a game for Android or iOS
+> <br/><br/>Mobile support is in pre-alpha.
+If you are developing a game for Android or iOS, refer to our GDK for Unity [mobile support documentation]({{urlRoot}}/content/mobile/overview)
+> <br/>

-3\.  **Your workers have finished building when:** You see the following message in the Unity Editor's Console window: `Completed build for Cloud target`.
+3\.  **Your workers have finished building when:** You see the following message in your Unity Editor's Console window: `Completed build for Cloud target`.

->**TIP:** You may get a number of warnings displayed in the Unity Editor Console window.
+>**TIP:** You may get a number of warnings displayed in your Unity Editor Console window.
 You can ignore the warnings at this stage; use the message icons on the right-hand side of the Console window to set it to display only info and error messages so you can see only the relevant messages.

 ### If you encounter build errors:
-You might not have selected the build supports your game needs during your Unity setup.
+You might not have selected the build support modules that your game needs during your Unity setup.

 * You need **Linux** build support.
 This is because server-workers in a cloud deployment always run in a Linux environment.
 In the `Assets/Fps/Config/BuildConfiguration`, do not change the `UnityGameLogic Cloud Environment` from Linux.
 * You need **Mac** build support if you are developing on a Windows PC and want to share your game with Mac users.<br/>